WHOO: History

 1080 The Team was also the local affiliate for the Jacksonville Jaguars, Miami Marlins, and Miami Hurricanes football.
 It was also the local affiliate of Westwood One's NFL coverage, presenting normal Sunday games, Thursday Night Football, Sunday Night Football and Monday Night Football.

 On March 27, 2017, WHOO was granted a Federal Communications Commission construction permit to change the community of license to Winter Park, increase day power to 50,000 watts, increase critical hours power to 27,000 watts, increase night power to 1,000 watts and move to the WRSO transmitter site.
 It did not act on its construction permit and according to the FCC's website, it has expired.

 As of 2017, WHOO effectively simulcasted WHBO under the "Sports Talk Florida" umbrella.
 That past week, it was “sold” and switched to Haitian language programing, but returned to sports later on.

 Genesis Communications announced that it would sell WHOO and WAMT to Immaculate Heart Media (Relevant Radio).
 The sale was completed effective August 14, 2018.

 At some point in late 2018-early 2019, WHOO and its then-sister station WAMT changed their formats from sports to Catholic talk, branded as "Relevant Radio".

-As of 2021, the station is now broadcasting it's English-language Relevant Radio network.
+As of 2021, the station is broadcasting English-language Relevant Radio network.